MeTV: MeTV+

-MeTV+ logo since its launch in 2021.
+The MeTV+ logo since its launch in 2021.

 On May 3, 2021, it was announced that Weigel would launch MeTV Plus (MeTV+), a new 24/7 digital network that extends the brand and expands the audience of MeTV.
-The new channel launched on Saturday, May 15 on WCIU-TV 26.5 Chicago, Illinois and KMOH-TV 6.3 Kingman, Arizona, later spreading to other Weigel stations.
-In September 2021, MeTV Plus expanded their carriage beyond the two stations.
-Frndly TV and Philo TV added MeTV Plus to their lineups in October 2023.
-FuboTV added MeTV Plus to its lineup in June 2025.
+The new channel launched on Saturday, May 15 on WCIU-TV 26.5 Chicago, Illinois and KMEE-TV 6.2 Kingman, Arizona, later spreading to other Weigel stations.
+In September 2021, MeTV+ expanded their carriage beyond the two stations.
+Frndly TV and Philo TV added MeTV+ to their lineups in October 2023.
+FuboTV added MeTV+ to its lineup in June 2025.

 Programming blocks

 MeTV+ arranges the bulk of its lineup in organized genre-based programming blocks, most of which use the "Me" moniker (in some cases, as an intentional pun) for brand unification purposes.